asood-life/akios-conquest/README.md

 <h3 id="implementation">Implementation</h3>
 <div>
-   The conquest features four games which are crafted using fundamental web development technologies, i.e. <b>HTML, CSS, JavaScript and jQuery</b>.
+   The conquest features four games which are crafted using fundamental web development technologies, that is <b>HTML, CSS, JavaScript and jQuery</b>.
 In the case of <b>Tic Tac Toe</b>, the bot's moves are generated with a more random approach, making the gameplay less predictable.
-This randomness adds an element of enjoyment for beginners, as the bot's strategy is not always optimal, resulting in a more varied and relaxed gaming experience.<br><br>
+This randomness adds an element of enjoyment for beginners, as the bot's strategy is not always optimal, resulting in a more varied gaming experience.<br><br>

    On the other hand, <b>Connect-4 and Chess</b> employ a more sophisticated strategy to elevate the gameplay.
 Both games leverage the <b>Minimax Algorithm</b>, a decision-making algorithm tailored for determining the best possible move for the current player.
 This algorithm operates under the assumption that the opponent will also make optimal moves, thus seeking to minimize the maximum potential loss.
 This strategic depth creates a challenging environment for players as the bot's moves are calculated to maximize its chances of winning.
 </div>